Contents: Central ventilation nozzles ⇓ Side ventilation nozzles ⇓ Heating and ventilation control panel ⇓ Heating ⇓ Air conditioner ⇓

 Central ventilation nozzles

-Central swivel vents can rotate automatically (pic.
-1.28).
+The central rotating ventilation nozzles can rotate automatically (figure 1.28).
 Pressing the switch again turns them off again.
-With the swiveling nozzles turned off, you can manually adjust the direction of the airflow.
+When the rotating nozzles are turned off, the air flow direction can be manually adjusted.

-The air flows can be adjusted independently from one another.
+Air flows can be adjusted independently of each other.

 Attention!

-With the air conditioner on, set the lever to or to
+With the air conditioner on, set the lever toor on

-If the lever is set to the position, the side windows will be defrosted.
+If the lever is set to positionthe side windows will be defrosted.

 Heating and ventilation control panel

-Pic.
-1.29.
-Heating and ventilation control panel: 1 - lever for adjusting the distribution of air flows; 2 - switching lever «fresh/recycled air»; 3 – fan speed switch; 4 - air temperature adjustment lever
+Figure 1.29.
+Heating and ventilation control panel: 1 – air flow distribution adjustment lever; 2-switch lever "fresh/recirculated air"; 3 – fan speed switch; 4 – air temperature control lever

-The heating and ventilation control panel is shown in fig. 1.29.
+The heating and ventilation control panel is shown in the figure 1.29.

-By using the air distribution adjustment lever, you can set the air outlet of the various ventilation nozzles.
+The air flow distribution control lever allows you to set the air outlet from the different ventilation nozzles.

-With shift lever «fresh/recycled air» You can install either fresh air or recirculated air into the vehicle interior.
+The fresh/recirculated air selector lever can be used to control whether fresh air or recirculated air is supplied to the vehicle interior.

 Temperature control

-Pic.
-1.30.
-Position (A) control levers for heating and ventilation when adjusting the temperature of the air supplied to the passenger compartment
+Figure 1.30.
+Position (a) of the heating and ventilation control levers when adjusting the temperature of the air supplied to the vehicle interior

-With the temperature control lever, you can adjust the temperature of the air supplied to the passenger compartment of the car (pic.
-1.30).
+The temperature control lever allows you to adjust the temperature of the air supplied to the vehicle's interior (figure 1.30).

 Fan speed switch